Nosema locustae

-Nosema locustae is a microsporidium fungus that is used to kill grasshoppers, caterpillars, some corn borers and crickets.
+Nosema locustae is a microsporidian fungus that is used to kill grasshoppers, caterpillars, some corn borers and crickets.

 Effects on grasshoppers

 When consumed, N. locustae affects the digestive system of a grasshopper through a buildup in the gut, eventually killing it by creating lethargy and a lack of appetite; it is also transferable from a deceased infected grasshopper that is consumed.
 In a study done at Linköping University using N. locustae and a central Ethiopian grasshopper species, 55% of the grasshoppers that were not inoculated reached adulthood, while only 19% of the ones that were inoculated did.

-Farm Application
+Farm application

 The spores are typically applied to a carrier, usually wheat bran, and can be spread through the use of a variety of devices.
 Typical application is one pound per acre, at a rate of 1 billion plus spores.